Flureo/Minecraft-Grace/devlogs.md

 > Fixed the movement system to were you can slide down stairs making you faster in the process.
 I also add a simple resource pack and a couple of soundtracks.
 Lava Chicken is fire by the way.
 I'll also be making another commit soon because right now I feel on fire!
 I don't really know what else to say here so see you later I guess.

 ---

+**Devlog #8 6/28/2025**
+> *Flureo*
+>
+> Just got done with a dozer prototype.
+I didn't really know how to make the animation work :happy: I also updated some names and I fixed some movement system stuff but nothing really important.
+Also I just found out some hard limitations with datapacks but I will explain that later right now I want to go to bed.
+Good night love yall.

+---